DTRHnet/Fret-Magic/replit.md

 ## Overview

-This is a modern web application for exploring guitar scales, modes, and tunings across 6, 7, and 8-string guitars.
+FretMagic is a modern web application for exploring guitar scales, modes, and tunings across 6, 7, and 8-string guitars.
 The app provides an interactive fretboard visualization with support for custom tunings, various scales and modes, and flexible display options.
 Built as a full-stack TypeScript application with React frontend and Express backend.

+**Status**: Fully functional with complete feature set implemented and working perfectly.

 ## User Preferences